funtech64/bibledice-html-staging/tables/gospels.md

 ---
 [🔙 Back to Tables Guide](/tables/)

 Note: Special thanks to ChatGPT 4o and Claude Sonnet Extended thinking mode.
-I have had this fail multiple times as a prompt engineer (Jolly)
+I have had this fail multiple times as a prompt engineer.
+Claudes' extended worked over the gospels a second whole time for dice rolls 46-57 selecting theological subjects. -Jolly